 12. "The Last Thing On My Mind"

 Dolly Parton has had such a lengthy career it's easy to forget that her early years in Music City singing on The Porter Wagoner Show led to some of her best work.
 Wagoner and Parton's 1967 duet "The Last Thing On My Mind," written by Tom Paxton, went to No. 6 on the country chart.
-Dolly and Porter would go on to have a string of top 10 hits for the next six years with songs like "If Teardrops Were Pennies" and "Just Between You and Me."
+Dolly and Porter would go on to have a string of top 10 hits for RCA over the next six years with songs like "If Teardrops Were Pennies" and "Just Between You and Me."